-If you use Gmail or any email service provider click this link https://nordvpn.com/blog/how-to-block-email-tracking/ to enable you to learn how to disable email tracking from your emails, by doing this, some mail services will make your mails sent through a private connection and limited information will be visible to the receiver.
+If you use Gmail or any email service provider click this link https://nordvpn.com/blog/how-to-block-email-tracking/ to enable you to learn how to disable email tracking from your emails, by doing this, some mail services will make your emails sent through a private connection and limited information will be visible to the receiver.

-But be cautious on what you perform with those mail, some are for a trusted reason, maybe from your newsletter company.
+But be cautious about what you perform with those mail, some are for a trusted reason, maybe from your newsletter company.
 Don't click on what you don't know. always use a temporal disposal email whenever you need to try out something from an untrusted source.

 Thanks for reading